 - Management alerts: A few large supermarkets are looking into management alerts that let store managers know when more registers need to be opened.
 A system using infrared sensors counts the number of customers coming and going, as well as how many customers are in line waiting to checkout using infrared sensors.

 - Automatic checkouts: Automatic checkout systems are currently being tested to do away with checkout lines completely.
 The process involves tagging grocery items with radio tags that are read as a customer leaves the store.
 The bill is paid by the consumer’s credit card on their smartphone.

-How do supermarkets price their products?
+How do grocery stores price their products?

 The goal of any supermarket is to keep prices low for the consumer while staying competitive and maintaining consistent profitability.
 Some of the main pricing strategies used by supermarkets are leader pricing, everyday low pricing and zone pricing.

 - Leader pricing: Sometimes supermarkets will sell high-demand items at abnormally low prices, often taking a loss on that item.
 The goal is to attract bargain shoppers who will buy the product simply because it is on sale, leading them to buy other products in the store.
 Leader pricing is used on a limited basis.

 - Everyday low pricing: Everyday low pricing is a strategy that involves keeping prices on high-demand items permanently low.
 Stores implement this strategy so that consumers won’t mistrust advertising or think there is a hidden catch with certain prices.
 It has the same underlying theory as leader pricing in that, once consumers are in the store for the lower priced products, they will continue to buy products that offer a higher profit margin.

 - Zone pricing: Large supermarkets collect data on customers buying habits and use it to construct pricing profiles for different stores in various regions.
 For example, customers in high-income regions might be willing to pay more money for certain products than in other regions.